-Imagine that for every day you were sick, you had to dig into your savings and pay your employer two-and-a-half days of income:
+For endurance athletes, staying healthy while training represents more money in the fitness bank.
+Imagine that for every day you were sick, you had to dig into your savings and pay your employer two and a half days of income:

 If sick days cost you money, would that change how you interact with people?
 How much more cautious would you be about getting sick?